MA86/ICMP_Pinger/README.md

 # ICMP Pinger:
-Built a ping application using the ICMP protocol.
+A ping application implemented using the ICMP protocol.

 # Technologies Used:
 Python and Socket module.